frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/leave-period.md

 ## 3. Granting leave using Leave period

-> It was the part of ERPNext till version 12 now, from version 13 leave will be granted using [Leave Policy Assignment](/docs/user/manual/en/human-resources/leave-policy-assignment).
+> In version 12, leaves could be granted via Leave Period through the "Grant Leaves" button.
+In version 13, leaves will be granted using [Leave Policy Assignment](/docs/user/manual/en/human-resources/leave-policy-assignment).

 Once the information is saved, the Leave Period will also be used as a tool to help you grant leaves for a category of employees.